'This is gig-going as an act of communion': Craig Finn at The Wedge | Review

 Alongside the band, frontman Craig Finn has also run a solo career for the past decade.

-The gig is mostly just Finn and his guitar, and while the material is often more reflective than his band’s, he is an entertaining raconteur, as he frequently proves here between songs.
+The gig is mostly just Finn and his guitar.
+The atmosphere is often more relaxed and reflective than his band’s shows (it’s certainly a less sweaty affair than Hold Steady gigs I’ve been to...), he is an entertaining raconteur, as he frequently proves here between songs.

 Along the way we get songs from across his solo output, plus several new tracks, and one Hold Steady number – Magazines – which he introduces by way of telling us he wrote it immediately after going home from being dumped by his then-girlfriend over dinner in a restaurant, “it’s not a nice song, but it is a good song...”
 And he’s not wrong.

-There is, however, a positive PS to this – they got back together and have remained a couple.
+There is, however, a positive coda to this – they got back together and have remained a couple ever since.

 We also hear about his love of geography and nicknames, and how Finn has lived in New York for 23 years now, and was considering writing about New Jersey, but another musician had that state tied up – he delivers the punchline with a stand-up’s comic timing: “Jon Bon Jovi.”